 Arenas:

-The amount of available arenas is automatically set according to the chosen sub-brand (i.e., if the chosen sub-brand is 777, the available arenas amount would be 4 and not 6 as seen in the mockup).
+The amount of available arenas is automatically set according to the chosen brand and skin (i.e., if the chosen skin is 777, the available arenas amount would be 4 and not 6 as seen in the mockup).

 Image – Changes according to the user’s choice of arena in the drop down below it.